godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 The implementation we merged was a massive undertaking led by Riteo ([GH-86180](https://github.com/godotengine/godot/pull/86180)), spanning 2 years of development with extensive testing and contributions by many others.
 This built upon previous attempts ([GH-23426](https://github.com/godotengine/godot/pull/23426), [GH-27463](https://github.com/godotengine/godot/pull/27463)) which came at a time where Godot’s architecture wasn’t ready for it yet, notably before the 4.0 split between OS (platform) and DisplayServer responsibilities.

 Included in this effort was the introduction of OpenGL ES driver support for desktop devices ([GH-91466](https://github.com/godotengine/godot/pull/91466)).
-This is currently limited to linux devices.
+This is currently limited to Linux devices (although note that Windows drivers generally do not support OpenGL ES *natively*).

 For more information on the new Wayland support (uncluding testing instructions), please see the [4.3 dev 3 blog post](https://godotengine.org/article/dev-snapshot-godot-4-3-dev-3/#wayland-support-for-linux).

 #### D3D12
-Thanks to the tireless work of randomshaper, Godot now supports the Direct3D 12 rendering API as an optional backend on Windows devices ([GH-70315](https://github.com/godotengine/godot/pull/70315)).
+Thanks to the tireless work of RandomShaper, Godot now supports the Direct3D 12 rendering API as an optional backend on Windows devices ([GH-70315](https://github.com/godotengine/godot/pull/70315)).

-Official builds have support for D3D12, but in order to use it you still need to download the DirectX Shader Compiler from Microsoft and copy over the dxil.dll file.
+Official builds have support for D3D12, but in order to use it, you still need to [download the DirectX Shader Compiler from Microsoft](https://github.com/microsoft/DirectXShaderCompiler/releases/latest) and copy over the `dxil.dll` file to the folder the Godot executable is located in.

 We are still evaluating options for being able to provide a D3D12 support that works out of the box, without a proprietary component.
-But for now to test things you will have to do this manual step (or compile from source, which does it for you).
+But for now, to test things, you will have to do this manual step (or compile from source, which does it for you).

 ### Platforms